kevinbarabash/beignet/design/post_mvp/00_misc.md

 ## Interpreter

 One of the great things about JavaScript is that it can be used interactively in the browser and in node.
-Crochet could benefit from having an interpreter as well.
+Escalier could benefit from having an interpreter as well.

 ## Runtime Type Information